HathorNetwork/rfcs/projects/evm-compatible-bridge/evm_contract_design.md

   - The bridge will register this request with the federation contract.
   - The bridge contract will emit an event to log the request.
   - The amount of tokens must be valid according to the granularity rules.
-- `requestSupportForToken`
-  - The user will call this method to request support for a token (native to the EVM chain).
-  - This method will register a unique id and register this request with the federation contract.
-  - The bridge contract will emit an event to log the request.
 - All features supoprted by the ERC-1155 token standard.

 #### Admin methods